kamaljit-MTU/mtu_attendance_tracker_0.0/README.md

       Run then ngrok http 3000 (port used here is 3000)
   4. mongodb
-      For database management. (https://www.mongodb.com/) Required files are also supplied here if you want to directly download from here.
+      For database management. (https://www.mongodb.com/)

 ### Installation
 ## The following commands are run at terminal/command prompt